-10. OK, so how much will this cost our company?
+OK, so how much will this cost our company?

 We estimate that the maximum any year of training would cost would be \$3,000 (four community college courses and one subscription to ToolingU).
 We are asking participating companies to contribute up to 50% of the training costs (\$1,500).
 In our first year of operation we will not have any community college courses until this fall (2017) and we are picking up the cost of ToolingU for 2017.
 Considering each apprentice will receive over 150 hours of training we think this is high quality training at a very affordable price.
-And if your company is located in Oneida, Herkimer, Madison, Chenango, Delaware or Otsego counties you may be eligible to receive an additional \$3,000 to train an apprentice through the American Apprenticeship Initiative Grant administered by Working Solutions.
+And if your company is located in Oneida, Herkimer, Madison, Chenango, Delaware, or Otsego counties you may be eligible to receive an additional \$3,000 to train an apprentice through the American Apprenticeship Initiative Grant administered by Working Solutions.

-We hope you will join with us in this important effort to build our skilled workforce.
+I hope you will join with us in this important effort to build our skilled workforce.

-Please contact Martha Ponge mponge@macny.org or call the MACNY Office at 315-474-4201.
+To learn more, contact me directly at mponge@macny. org or 315-474-4201 ext.
+16.